rSanich/Mouse-Jitter/README.md

 # Mouse Jitter by rSanich
 The program creates mouse shaking.
-The initial values ​​are ideal for removing recoil in Apex Legends.

 There are also sliders with fields for values ​​that allow you to adjust:
 Horizontal movement amplitude (1-25 pixels),